WDDG/Python-Proxy-Tester/README.md

 ----- USER:PASS Auth'ed proxies -----
 - Proxies can be in "username:password@ip:port" or "ip:port:username:password" format.

-- If your proxies are "ip:port:username:password" set the flag in proxy_tester.py
+- If your proxies are "ip:port:username:password" set the convert_proxy_data flag in proxy_tester.py to True

 - rename sites.dat.example and add your sites to that

-- renam proxies.dat.example and add your proxies to that
+- rename proxies.dat.example and add your proxies to that

+- output will be dumped into the output folder in ISO 8601 format

 -------------------------------------
 ## Modules Needed:
 * Requests

 ## Troubleshooting